Nuremberg Laws

-The Nuremberg Laws (Nürnberger Gesetze, [ˈnʏʁnbɛʁɡɐ ɡəˈzɛtsə]) were antisemitic and racist laws that were enacted in Nazi Germany on 15 September 1935, at a special meeting of the Reichstag convened during the annual Nuremberg Rally of the Nazi Party.
-The two laws were the Law for the Protection of German Blood and German Honour, which forbade marriages and extramarital intercourse between Jews and Germans and the employment of German females under 45 in Jewish households; and the Reich Citizenship Law, which declared that only those of German or related blood were eligible to be Reich citizens.
-The remainder were classed as state subjects without any citizenship rights.
-A supplementary decree outlining the definition of who was Jewish was passed on 14 November, and the Reich Citizenship Law officially came into force on that date.
-The laws were expanded on 26 November 1935 to include Romani and Black people.
-This supplementary decree defined Romanis as "enemies of the race-based state", the same category as Jews.
+The Nuremberg Laws (Nürnberger Gesetze, [ˈnʏʁnbɛʁɡɐ ɡəˈzɛtsə]) were antisemitic and racist laws introduced in Nazi Germany on 15 September 1935 at a special session of the Reichstag during the annual Nuremberg Rally of the Nazi Party.
+The legislation comprised two measures.
+The Law for the Protection of German Blood and German Honour prohibited marriages and sexual relations between Jews and Germans and barred Jewish households from employing German women under the age of 45.
+The Reich Citizenship Law restricted citizenship to people of "German or related blood", reducing others to state subjects without full rights.

+A supplementary decree issued on 14 November 1935 defined who was legally considered Jewish and brought the Reich Citizenship Law into effect.
+On 26 November, further regulations extended the measures to Romani people and Afro-Germans, classifying them with Jews as "enemies of the race-based state".